kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 **Other Secondary Sources**

+*Including works on Buddhism in Japan and China and East Asian religion in general*

 - "Buddhism in China: A Historical Survey" by Whalen Lai in Antonio S. Cua ed. *Encyclopedia of Chinese Philosophy*
+- Yoshiko Ashiwa and David L. Wank, *Making Religion, Making the State: The Politics of Religion in Modern China* (Stanford University Press, 2009).
 - Chʻên, Kenneth Kuan Shêng. *Buddhism in China, a Historical Survey*.
 Princeton, N.J.: Princeton University Press, 1972.
 - Clower, Jason. *The Unlikely Buddhologist: Tiantai Buddhism in Mou Zongsan’s New Confucianism*.
 Leiden: Brill, 2010.
 (P)
 - Davis, Winston. *Japanese Religion and Society: Paradigms of Structure and Change*.
 SUNY Press, 1992.